 — Tulsa Softball (@TulsaSoftball) April 6, 2017

 #11 Oklahoma defeated #25 Arkansas 4-2 at home as Mariah Lopez moved to 11-1 on the season.
-Lopez went five innings allowing both runs on three hits and five walks, but struck out seven.
-Paige Lowary came on for the two inning save, which was her third of the season.
+Lopez went five innings allowing both runs on three hits and five walks but struck out seven.
+Paige Lowary came on for the two-inning save, which was her third of the season.
 Alissa Dalton drove home two runs in the first inning to lead the Sooners on offense.

 #3 Florida defeated North Florida 5-1 as Amanda Lorenz went 2 for 3 with 4 RBIs.
 Both hits went for home runs while Aleshia Ocasio threw a complete game to improve to 7-0. #12 Alabama beat Lipscomb by a similar score behind 14 strikeouts from Sydney Littlejohn.
 She went all seven innings allowing only one walk and three hits as four different hitters recorded an RBI in the 5-0 win.

 Wagner and Monmouth needed 11 innings to decide a winner in the day’s longest game.
-Wagner took a 1-0 lead in the top of the second on Kaila Smith’s solo shot, but Monmouth roared back in the bottom half of the inning with an RBI double from Katie Baron and a two run single by Justene Reyes.
+Wagner took a 1-0 lead in the top of the second on Kaila Smith’s solo shot, but Monmouth roared back in the bottom half of the inning with an RBI double from Katie Baron and a two-run single by Justene Reyes.
 Wagner came back in the third and five innings with RBI singles that scored Lauren Serrato both times.
 The sixth through 10th innings saw no runs, but that gave way to two runs scored in the 11th on fielding errors in left that gave Wagner the 5-3 win.

 Nebraska came off their sweep of Wisconsin and did the same to Iowa State in a doubleheader.
-Nebraska took a 5-0 lead after three innings in game one and were on cruise control until the seventh inning when Iowa State scored three.
+Nebraska took a 5-0 lead after three innings in game one and was on cruise control until the seventh inning when Iowa State scored three.
 Iowa State could not complete the comeback in the 5-3 loss while Kaylan Jablonski led the Huskers on offense going 2 for 3 with 2 RBIs and 2 runs including a 2 run shot.
 She also earned the win for her effort in the circle going 6 2/3 innings.

 The second game was very tight as Nebraska managed only three hits, but scored two runs.
 Cassie McClure hit a solo shot in the fourth inning to give herself enough offense for the 2-1 win.
 McClure threw a complete game allowing one run on six hits while striking out five.
 McClure saved game one and improved to 6-6 with the win in game two.